 - The paleosite of Sansan : located in the department of Gers (32), the paleosite of Sansan welcomes visitors around a 3 km long educational trail, and allows you to discover 900 species of extinct animals.

-The great gallery of the evolution of the national museum of natural history of Paris
+The great gallery of evolution

 Labeled Museum of France, the large gallery of evolution is located in the south-west part of the botanical garden.
 Created from the former gallery of zoology, the large gallery of evolution is an exhibition space dedicated to the evolution of species and the diversity of the living world.
 Extinct or threatened species are presented there in a twilight atmosphere.
 The large evolution gallery also includes the children’s gallery, a playful and colorful space.
 The basement of the gallery is dedicated to temporary exhibitions.
 Spread over several levels, the evolution gallery is organized as follows: